anthonycoffey/JavaScript30_Clock02/README.md

-# Vue-NativeScript Alarm Clock
+# Vue-NativeScript Clock

-> An alarm clock built with Vue-NativeScript, bootstrapped with Vue CLI!
+> A simple clock built with Vue-NativeScript, bootstrapped with Vue CLI.

+For this project, I used JavaScript Date() methods with Vue's reactivity system to display the current time down to the second.

 ## Usage